h324yang/pyPMF/README.md

 pyPMF
 =====
 - Implementation of probabilistic matrix factorization via python.
-- This version fits in MovieLens data format.
+- This version fits in MovieLens data format and the dataset is attached as well.
 - Note the model will save itself as pickle file every epoch and print training RMSE every 50 iterations.